ASHP-Software/drugShortagesDoc/README.md

 * **updateHistory**: String - Human readable update history.

+* **alternativeAgent**: [String] - Different drugs that are in the same therapeutic category as the drug on shortage.

 * **alternativeAgentTable**: [String] - List of tables in html formated String.

 ## Sample response of a drug shortage object